ThePhD/ThePhD.github.io/_posts/2021-09-20-abi is haunted.markdown

 We, as a Committee, very staunchly pushed back on them:

-> `std::format` does *not* use locale by default...
-It uses it only if you explicitly provide one.
+> `std::format` does *not* use locale by default… It uses it only if you explicitly provide one.
 >
 > — Fabio Fracassi, [February 15th, 2020](https://www.reddit.com/r/cpp/comments/f47x4o/comment/fhp6lls/?context=3)